- What is body recomposition for women?

 But, when it comes to food, we put a big emphasis on ensuring you’re eating the right amount of calories and the right amount of protein.

 Normally, for weight maintenance you’d expect to eat around 0.8g of protein per kilo of your bodyweight.
-However, research has shown that, for a successful body composition, you may be leaning more towards 2.5g per kilo of bodyweight .
+However, research has shown that, for a successful body composition, you may be leaning more towards 2.5g per kilo of bodyweight or higher .

 What’s worth remembering is that is a lot of protein.
 And, you body can’t process it all in one sitting, so try to aim for a portion at each meal, with snacks in between to help you along the way.
 This should help your body process it well.